rudecs/openvcloud/specs/capacity_limits/instrumentation.md

 #### limitInternalBandwith

-This will put a limit on the VIF of all VMs within the cloudspace
+This will put a limit on the VIF of all VMs within the cloudspace or machine Pass either cloudspaceId or machineId depending what you want to filter down.

 Params:
 * cloudspaceId: Id of the cloudspace to limit
+* machineId: Id of the virtual machine to limit
 * maxSpeed: maximum speeds in kilobytes per second

 #### limitIO